Knowledgeable Aspen Criminal Defense Attorney Ready To Serve You

 At Mark S. Rubinstein, P.C., we also defend clients against numerous other types of charges, including:

-- Traffic offenses: This includes habitual traffic offenders, driving under revocation or suspension, failure to report an accident, reckless or careless driving, leaving the scene of an accident, and eluding a police officer.
+• Traffic offenses: This includes habitual traffic offenders, driving under revocation or suspension, failure to report an accident, and eluding a police officer.

 Although these are common types of charges we see, you can call us for help with any type of criminal charge you may face.